Arunothia/PCE/README.md

 # PCE
-Propagation Complete Encodings for SAT Solvers
+Propagation Complete Encodings for SAT Solvers in Haskell